ChainAgnostic/namespaces/xrpl/caip10.md

 ## Rationale

 In CAIP-10, a string-based general account address scheme is defined.
-XRPL addresses are identified by an address in the XRP Ledger's base58 encoding.
+XRPL addresses are identified by an address in the XRP Ledger's [base58btc][] encoding.
 The address is derived from an account's master public key.
 An XRPL address is a string with the following characteristics.
-* It is between 25 and 35 characters long.
+* It is between 25 and 35 characters long, inclusive.
 * It starts with the character `r`
-* It uses alpanumerical characters excluding number `0`, lowercase letter `"l"` and capital letters `["O", "I"]`.
+* It uses alpanumerical characters [excluding][base58btc] number `0`, lowercase
+  letter `"l"` and capital letters `["O", "I"]`.
 * It is case-sensitive
 * It includes a 4-byte checksum making the probabilty of generating a valid address from random characters approximately 1 in 2<sup>32</sup>